webdriverio/workshop/chapter_13.md

 ## Headless Testing

-Sauce Labs has a headless offering that allows you to qickly spin up containers to run tests in the earlier dev lifecycle.
+Sauce Labs has a headless offering that allows you to quickly spin up containers to run tests in the earlier dev lifecycle.
 Try to run a test on Sauce using a headless container:

 1. Copy your test from chapter 2
 2. Modify it so it runs on our headless cloud